Was there a time in your life when you underwent a financial fiasco that you’d rather keep to yourself?

 No. Generally, credit bureaus aren’t allowed to disclose your credit score with an employer as subject to State Laws.

 However, they may seek your assistance to see your credit report which you may tend to cooperate if part of a pre-employment requirement.

-When you grant the request, the credit bureaus will send a filtered credit report specifically designed for employer’s checking purposes.
+When you grant the request, the credit bureaus will send a filtered credit report specifically designed for the employer’s checking purposes.
 It means that they will not wholly divulge all the credit information but limit it to only the most useful information or a regular credit report.

-Where is my privacy rights?
+Where are my privacy rights?

 Yes, employers are allowed to do credit checkings protected by the Fair Credit Reporting Act, but, they cannot directly go to the credit bureaus and transact.

 They will first need your authority that you allow them to do so, usually in writing.
 Of course, you can refuse if you don’t want to, but take the risks of not getting the job or promotion you’re applying for.

 How can it affect me getting my dream job?